Braywick Court School – Pupil Premium Funding

 Information for Pupil Premium at Braywick Court School

-10% of children at Braywick Court School are eligible for free school meals.
-This is roughly in line with school locally and nationally.
+12% of children at Braywick Court School are eligible for free school meals.
+This is slightly below the national average (14%).

 How do we decide what to use pupil premium for?